Daniel Jonas, Chair

 Eve has for many years reached out to those who feel trapped by their haredi community in order to offer support, to listen and to understand their troubles and concerns.
 In recent years she has become increasingly concerned about the harms that are occurring to haredi community members due to the loss of autotomy, and she has begun to speak out and lobby in this area.

 Eve is married to Josh and they have three children.

 Yehudis has a background in project management and development.
-She now works part time as an ISVA for Migdal Emunah and as an Ambassador for JOFA UK.
+She works as an ISVA for Migdal Emunah and is a student of Social Policy at Salford University.
 Yehudis began writing as a child and is now a regular contributor to community papers.
 In 2018, her poem ‘Kinah: from a survivor of child sexual abuse’ won the Simon Rockower award.

 Yehudis took part in the Susi Bradfield women’s Leadership Program at LSJS, and is a graduate of the UJIA’s Manchester Leadership Program.
 She lives in Manchester with her family.

 Ben Crowne, Board Member

 Ben is heavily involved in the UK Jewish community, having chaired Limmud Conference, written extensively about communal trends and institutions in the press and online, and acted as trustee and advisor for a range of charities, from haredi to progressive, as well as various cross-communal and non-faith-based organisations.